gavinmcfarland/plugma/README.md

 ### `plugma dev`

-Start a server to develope your plugin.
+Start a server to develop your plugin.

 #### Options

 <!-- - `--websockets=off`, `-ws=off`: Turn off websockets. -->

-- `port`, `-p`: Speficy the port for the plugin preview, default is _3000_.
+- `port`, `-p`: Specify a port number for the plugin preview, default is _3000_.

 ### `plugma build`